zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** RemoveProjectRole([RemoveProjectRoleRequest](#removeprojectrolerequest))
 [RemoveProjectRoleResponse](#removeprojectroleresponse)

-RemoveProjectRole removes role from UserGrants, ProjectGrants and from Project
+Removes role from UserGrants, ProjectGrants and from Project